You’re about to find out how Squarespace compares to Shopify in a battle between two excellent ecommerce platforms.

 As you can see, Squarespace is the more affordable option.
 But it doesn’t provide as many ecommerce tools, third party apps, or customer support options as Shopify does, preventing you from taking your online store to the next level.

-Can’t decide between the two?
+Still can’t decide between Squarespace or Shopify?
 Both builders offer a 14-day free trial period, so you can test each one for yourself without paying a dollar.

 Shopify vs Squarespace – Pricing: The Verdict